0z-cloud/vx/extended/REFERENCE_FAQ.md

 # ASK FOR ENABLE VORTEX FEATURE

-- Extanded groups for your services root placement
+- Extended groups for your services root placement

-- You can to find your useful history facts folders at separated library Vx repository.
+- You can find your useful history facts folders at the separated library Vx repository.